ralexrivero/simple_shell/README.md

 # simple_shell
-Simple shell for Unix project in C
+Simple shell for Unix in C